-"Laughter is brightest where food is best," goes the Irish proverb, and Sinéad McDevitt heartily agrees.
+"Laughter is brightest where food is best" goes the Irish proverb, and Sinéad McDevitt heartily agrees.
 The Dubliner had been living in Sydney for five years and adored her new home and mates, but she missed proper soda bread, pined for white pudding, and was greeted with blank stares every time she raved about Barry’s Irish tea.
-"I was drowning in a sea of Earl Grey and Bushells!" she laughs.
-Sinéad was also well and truly over saying goodbye, as one-by-one, her travelling companions returned home.
-For the full article, pick up the latest copy of SBS Feast.
+“I was drowning in a sea of Earl Grey and Bushells!” she laughs.
+Sinéad was also well and truly over saying goodbye, as one by one, her travelling companions returned home.

 Pick up a copy of SBS Feast magazine from your local newsagent or subscribe today.